Visit our new apparel store!

 FAQs

-Why Bike to Wherever Day?
-(Instead of Bike to Work Day)
+Why Bike to Wherever Day? (instead of Bike to Work Day)

 Bike to Wherever Day is an adaptation of Bike to Work Day.
 If you’ve participated in Bike to Work Day previously, don’t worry!
 You can still bike to work if you want.
 But maybe you’re working from home and don’t need to bike to work.
 Or maybe it’s easier for you to bike to your favorite store than biking to work.
 Or maybe you don’t work or your day off happens to land on Bike to Work Day.
 It doesn’t matter where you bike—we just want to celebrate biking wherever it takes you.